-Neomycin and Polymyxin B Sulfates and Bacitracin Zinc Ophthalmic Ointment, USP is a sterile antimicrobial ointment for ophthalmic use.
-Each gram contains: Neomycin Sulfate (equivalent to 3.5 mg neomycin base), Polymyxin B sulfate equal to 10,000 polymyxin B units, bacitracin zinc equal to 400 bacitracin units, and white petrolatum, q.s.
+Neomycin and Polymyxin B Sulfates and Bacitracin Zinc Ophthalmic Ointment, USP is a sterile antimicrobial ointment for topical ophthalmic use.
+Each gram contains: neomycin sulfate equivalent to 3.5 mg neomycin base, polymyxin B sulfate equivalent to 10,000 polymyxin B units, and bacitracin zinc equivalent to 400 bacitracin units and petrolatum q.s.

 Neomycin sulfate is the sulfate salt of neomycin B and C, which are produced by the growth of Streptomyces fradiae Waksman (Fam.
 Streptomycetaceae).
-It has a potency equivalent of not less than 600 meg of neomycin standard per mg, calculated on an anhydrous basis.
-The structural formula are:
+It has a potency equivalent of not less than 600 micrograms of neomycin standard per mg, calculated on an anhydrous basis.
+The structural formulae are: